laVepe/OnlineShopModelExample/README.md

 Example project of xtUML model in BridgePoint
 This is a xtUML project created in BridgePoint.
 Model is a class diagram describing a simplified online shop.
 Functions init and make_order capture basic usage of Object Action Language while creating instances of classes from diagram and relations between them.

+Above is a .zip file for easy download of the project.